 What is the time commitment?

-After completion of the SHARPP Leaders Institute training, students will meet with SHARPP's Outreach & Training Coordinator and Prevention Specialist to finish the rest of their CE training.
+After completion of the SHARPP Leaders Institute training, students will meet with SHARPP's Outreach & Engagement Coordinator and Prevention Specialist to finish the rest of their CE training.
 Students can expect to commit to volunteering for six SHARPP events/initiatives per semester.
-These could include tabling, working our annual events (Take Back the Night, Anti-Violence Rally & Walk, open house), or facilitating prevention programs around campus.
+These could include tabling, working our annual events (Take Back the Night, Open House), or facilitating prevention programs around campus.
 There are numerous ways to fulfill this commitment and SHARPP staff work with CEs individually to create a volunteer experience that works best for them!

 What is expected of me after training?